hstarmans/rotorbalancer/README.md

 The force follows a square law between 40-60 Hertz but not over the whole domain.
 This could be partly due to the fact that the rotor slows down.
 Other things most play a role as well as there is a noticable change around 78 hertz in both the force and phase plot. <br>
 The phase angle between the minimum amplitude of the accelerometer and the peak of the photodiode is dependent upon speed.
 This is problably due to multiple plane unbalance.
 Imagine multiple disks with each their own unbalance.
-If the speed is increased all these unbalances will scale linearly.
 Their moment is dependent upon the distance to a pivot point which is different.
 As a result, the angle of the force measured can be dependent upon speed. <br>
 The measurements were done on a prism for which some balancing was already done.
 A balance weight of 0.060 gram [Weicon resin putty](https://www.weicon.de/en/products/adhesives-and-sealants/2-component-adhesives-and-sealants/epoxy-resin-systems/plastic-metal/298/epoxy-resin-putty) was applied.
 I used an AG204 Delta range from Mettler to measure the weight of the putty accurately.
 As a lower cost alternative, pieces of aluminium tape could be used.
 A small piece of aluminum tape was applied to trigger the IR Led sensor. <br>
 Futher literature can be found in [Science direct](https://www.sciencedirect.com/science/article/pii/S2351988616300185) and at the site of [National Instruments](https://forums.ni.com/t5/Example-Programs/Two-Plane-Balancing-Example-with-DAQmx/ta-p/3996066?profile.language=en).